psidnell/ofexport2/README.md

 Tasks and Projects have several dates:

-- completionDate
-- deferDate
+- completion
-- dueDate
+- defer
-- completionDate
+- due

 There are various ways to match on dates and dateRanges:

+    of2 -ti 'completion.is("today")'
+    of2 -ti 'completion.between("5th","today")'
+    of2 -ti '!completed && defer.is("today")'
+    of2 -ti '!completed && due.after("2015-01-01")'
-    of2 -ti 'completionDateIs("2014-11-26")'
+    of2 -ti '!completed && due.onOrAfter("2015-01-01")'
-    of2 -ti 'completionDateBetween("yesterday","tomorrow")'
+    of2 -ti '!completed && due.before("2015-01-01")'
-    of2 -ti 'completionDate != null && completionDate > date("today")'
+    of2 -ti '!completed && due.onOrBefore("2015-01-01")'
-    of2 -ti dueSoon
+    of2 -ti '!completed && due.soon'

+Some of the above filters also include a check that the item is not completed (**!completed**).
+This is completed items retain their defer and due dates, and typically when we want to know what's due or starting, we're not interested in what we've already done.
+However if you did want to see them just remove the check.

+Note that when using '**.soon**', the value is set in the dueSoon configuration variable see [Configuration](#configuration).

-The strings formats of dates that are accepted are:
+The strings formats of dates that are accepted in these filters:

 - **"yesterday"**,**"today"**,**"tomorrow"**
 - **"2014-11-19"**: specific date (yyyy-mm-dd).